Escherichia coli Infections

 • Intestinal infections can cause diarrhea, sometimes severe or bloody, and abdominal pain.

-• Antibiotics can effectively treat E. coli infections outside the digestive tract and most intestinal infections but are not used to treat intestinal infections by one strain of these bacteria.
+• Antibiotics can effectively treat E. coli infections outside the digestive tract and most intestinal infections but are not used to treat intestinal infections caused by one of strains of these bacteria.

 (See also Overview of Bacteria.)